yeipohualli pesos (Chav1)

 Added Analysis:

 The association between corn cobs and the number twenty is a cultural one.
 The corn here is not literally present.
-The reference is to the number of pesos, and corn is not literally present.
-The association between corn cobs and the number twenty is a cultural one.
 Twenty is a "full count" in the vigesimal system, and twenty ears of corn was probably a customary grouping.

 See below for some other examples of the use of corn cobs to represent twenty--chiconpohualli pesos, and cempohualli pesos.